danielperkinsii/blog/nextjs-blog/posts/work-with-laser-focus.md

 ---
-title: 'how to work with laser focus.'
+title: 'How to work with laser focus.'
 date: '2022-01-18'
 ---